-The smallest and most abundant animal in the deer/elk/moose family, Montana sees both mule deer and White-Tailed Deer.
+The smallest and most abundant animal in the deer/elk/moose family, Montana is home to both mule deer and white-tailed deer.

 1 week ago

 It’s #NationalParkWeek and we want to hear your park story about our fave place, @GlacierNPS.
 Tweet a fun GNP memor… https://t.co/weKGsEahil